FRRouting/frr/doc/user/zebra.rst

    The network administrator can however decide to provision this command in configuration file to provide more clarity about the intended configuration.

-.. clicmd:: netns NAMESPACE

-   This command is based on VRF configuration mode.
-This command is available when *Zebra* is run in :option:`-n` mode.
-This command reflects which *Linux network namespace* is to be mapped with *Zebra* VRF.
-It is to be noted that *Zebra* creates and detects added/suppressed VRFs from the Linux environment (in fact, those managed with iproute2).
-The network administrator can however decide to provision this command in configuration file to provide more clarity about the intended configuration.

 .. clicmd:: show ip route vrf VRF

    The show command permits dumping the routing table associated to the VRF.
 If